 - 1/3 cup almond paste, crumbled

-Using an electric mixer on medium speed, beat butter and cream cheese until light and creamy.
-Add flour, and beat until blended.
-Cover dough and chill 1 hour.
+- Using an electric mixer on medium speed, beat the butter and cream cheese until light and creamy.
+Add the flour and salt, and beat until blended.
+Cover the dough and chill 1 hour.

-Shape crust dough into 24 1-inch balls.
-Place 1 ball in each cup of mini muffin pans.
-Press evenly into bottom and up sides of each cup.
+- Shape the dough into 24 1-inch balls.
+Place 1 ball in each cup of the mini muffin pan.
+Press evenly into the bottom and up the sides of each cup, forming a crust.

-Spoon 1/2 teaspoon preserves into bottom of each tart.
+- Spoon 1/2 teaspoon preserves into the bottom of each tart.

-Stir together egg, sugar, and crumbled almond paste.
-Place about 1 teaspoonful over preserves.
+- Stir together the egg, sugar, and crumbled almond paste.
+Place about 1 teaspoonful over the preserves.
 Sprinkle with chopped almonds.

-Bake 25-30 minutes, or until golden brown.
+- Bake 25-30 minutes, or until golden brown.
 Cool in pans on a wire rack for 5-10 minutes.
-Then, remove tarts from pans to cool completely.
+Then, remove the tarts from the pans to cool completely.